-As part of the first phase of the study, the project consultants collected data and assessed existing traffic conditions as well as historical trends in the downtown area.
-ARUP then presented a briefing to a joint session of the City Council and Circulation Commission in November 2015 at the Community Hall at the Lafayette Library and Learning Center.
-Following this meeting, Lafayette launched a web-based survey to gather public opinions about traffic concerns and priorities to inform the consultants’ next step: developing a range of solutions for further public discourse.
-The survey ran from mid-November through December 2015.
+In the first phase of this developing the Plan, ARUP collected data and assessed existing traffic conditions as well as historical trends in the downtown area.
+In November 2015, ARUP then briefed a joint session of the City Council and Circulation Commission.
+Following this meeting, Lafayette launched a web-based “priorities survey” to gather public opinions about traffic priorities and concerns , which would inform the consultants’ next step: developing a range of solutions for further public discourse.
+The priorities survey ran from mid-November through December 2015.
 The results of that survey can be viewed here.
 After that survey, the Steering Committee reviewed the universe of potential solutions suggested during past transportation studies, at Circulation Commission and Council study sessions, as well as the aforementioned priorities survey.
 ARUP applied high-level quantitative and qualitative analysis to potential solution ideas, which the Steering Committee subsequently evaluated.
-The first study phase is nearing completion, and the project’s Steering Committee is sorting through all of the potential solutions into a “Short List” of the most promising traffic congestion reduction strategies.
+The first study phase completed when the Plan Steering Committee distilled that universe of all of the potential solutions into a “Short List” of the most promising traffic congestion reduction strategies.

 The second phase in this Plan effort began in summer 2016.
 During this phase, the Steering Committee holistically evaluated the Short List of ideas using rigorous traffic models and a multi-criteria assessment method developed by ARUP.
 Based on this evaluation, the Steering Committee formed a preliminary recommendation of 15 congestion reduction strategies, to be vetted by the City Council, Circulation Commission, and the general public.
 In late April 2017, ARUP returned to a joint session of the City Council and Circulation Commission, and presented the Steering Committee’s 15 recommended congestion reduction strategies and to introduce a second round of public outreach.